 In June 1996 Sven Jürgenson became Estonia's first ambassador to Turkey after the restoration of independence; he resided in Tallinn.
 In February 2001, the Estonian Embassy in Ankara was opened.
 The current Estonian ambassador to Turkey, Miko Haljas, presented his credentials to Turkish President Abdullah Gül on 8 October 2012.

-Estonia has three honorary consulates in Turkey.
-The first was opened on 2 August 2001 in Istanbul (the jurisdiction includes the Marmara region), where Tuncay Özilhan is in office.
-The second was opened on 4 October 2002 an honorary consulate was opened in the resort city of Anatalya, where the honorary consul is Ethem Okudur.
+Estonia has five honorary consulates in Turkey.
+The first was opened on 2 August 2001 in Istanbul.
+The honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
+On 4 October 2002 an honorary consulate was opened in the resort city of Anatalya, where the honorary consul is Ethem Okudur.
 On 8 June 2010 Minister of Culture Laine Jänes opened the honorary consulate in the city of Bursa, where the honorary consul is Barış Kaya.
 In 2013, additional honorary consulates started work in the Turkish cities of Trabzon and Mersin.
 The honorary consulate in Trabzon, where the honorary consul is Zeyyat Kafkas, had its opening ceremony on 4 July 2013.
 While the honorary consulate in Mersin is planned to be opened officially in autumn 2013, honorary consul Nebil Taşçı has already started carrying out his duties.

 The Estonia-Turkey parliamentary group in the XII Riigikogu has 26 members.
 Its chairman is Kadri Simson.